A long-legged, web-footed shore bird possessing a slender, up-curved bill, found in western and southern states.

 Avocet returned to Kodiak on 6 March 1944, and steamed thence to Adak, and then Attu, where she remained until the last day of March.
 The small seaplane tender shifted back to Adak on 1 April, but stayed there only a short time, clearing that place on 5 April for Attu, where she arrived shortly thereafter.

 During the first half of May, 1944, Avocet alternated with the destroyer escort Doneff(DE-49) on guard and rescue ship station west of Attu.
 While returning from one such deployment, Avocet had her second brush with enemy aircraft.
-At 1125 on 19 May 1944, she sighted what she identified as a Mitsubishi twin-engined "Betty" bomber two miles away, in foggy weather.
+At 1125 on 19 May 1944, she sighted what she identified as a twin-engined Mitsubishi G4M Type 1 land attack plane [Betty] bomber two miles away, in foggy weather.

 Avocet remained in the northern Pacific theater for the remainder of World War II, working out of Adak, Attu and Dutch Harbor through the end of hostilities with Japan in mid-August.
-Highlighting this period at the end of the war, Avocet accompanied the fast transport Harry L. Corl (APD-108) to the Kamchatka Peninsula to establish a weather station, arriving on 6 September 1945, before ultimately returning to Adak.
+Highlighting that period at the end of the war, Avocet accompanied the high speed transport Harry L. Corl (APD-108) to the Kamchatka Peninsula to establish a weather station, arriving on 6 September 1945, before ultimately returning to Adak.

-Slated to be relieved by the small seaplane tender Unimak (AVP-31), Avocet cleared Adak on 7 October 1945 for Seattle, and arrivd on the 16th, reporting to the Commandant, 13th Naval District, for disposal.
+Slated to be relieved by the small seaplane tender Unimak (AVP-31), Avocet cleared Adak on 7 October 1945 for Seattle, and arrived on the 16th, reporting to the Commandant, Thirteenth Naval District, for disposal.
 Inspected on 20 November 1945, the ship was found to be "beyond economical repair."
-She was accordingly decommissioned on 10 December 1945, and her name was struck from the Navy list on 3 January 1946.
-Sold to the Construction and Power Machine Co., Brooklyn, N. Y., on 12 December 1946 for use as a hulk, she remained listed on the American Bureau of Shipping Record, until 1950, after which time her name disappeared.
+She was accordingly decommissioned on 10 December 1945, and her name was stricken from the List of Naval Vessels on 3 January 1946.
+Sold to the Construction & Power Machine Co., Brooklyn, N. Y., on 12 December 1946 for use as a hulk, she remained listed on the American Bureau of Shipping Record, until 1950, after which time her name disappeared.
 She was scrapped subsequently.